FrancoisDF/motion-detection-api/README.md

 The small server has been created as an API server that run the PI and start processing images by Path (located on the PI) or by URL.

 - `NodeJs`, `Express`, `Typescript` for the API server
-- `Tensorflow Lite` as AI capability to run the model localy and test the picture
+- `Tensorflow Lite` as AI capability to run the model locally and test the picture
 - `nodemailer` to send emails with pre-configured SMTP server
 - `PM2` To start eh service in production ready and configure the service to restart then the pi restart